-Outcomes Key Actions Community safety and well-being are enhanced by the City's approach to property maintenance and overall bylaw compliance.
-Keep improving the coordinated approach to neighbourhood safety, property maintenance and bylaw compliance through mutual sharing of data with stakeholders.
+Community safety and well-being are enhanced by the City's approach to property maintenance and Keep improving the coordinated approach to neighbourhood safety, property maintenance and bylaw compliance through mutual sharing of data with stakeholders. overall bylaw compliance.
 Saskatoon's emergency response model is based on industry standards and continually improved As part of a whole community approach to strengthening resilience, incorporate the impacts of climate change into emergency management.
 Mitigate public risk and vulnerability, especially among those who could be disproportionally impacted. through operational readiness evaluation.
-Municipal programs, infrastructure and Improve the Saskatoon Fire Department's service level targets by regularly assessing the resources needed to ensure adequate and effective coverage as the city grows. essential services meet established levels of service and support a high-quality of life.
+Improve the Saskatoon Fire Department's service level targets by regularly assessing the resources needed to Municipal programs, infrastructure and ensure adequate and effective coverage as the city grows. essential services meet established levels of service and support a high-quality of life.
 Create an enabling environment where everyone can enjoy the benefits of the City's core services, including green spaces, civic facilities and programs.

-Welcoming and inclusive public infrastructure, spaces and natural assets that bring people together.
-Continue to provide high-quality essential services and municipal programs that ensure quality of life and enable the public to safely engage in everyday life.
+Continue to provide high-quality essential services and municipal programs that ensure quality of life and enable